Do you need a permit for a refrigerator repair in Orange County, FL?

-Thinking about a refrigerator not cooling repair in the Orlando area?
+Thinking about a refrigerator repair in the Orlando area?
 Here's what actually matters — permit rules for Orange County and the City of Orlando, plus the mistakes and code requirements that trip up homeowners, sourced from manufacturer manuals and the Florida Building Code.

 Source: https://www.orangecountyfl.net/PermitsLicenses/DoINeedaPermit.aspx